Entering heaven alive: Catholicism

-It is a pious belief in the Catholic Church, but not a dogma, that Saint Joseph, too, was assumed into Heaven, since he is among a few saints who left no bodily relics.
-This pious belief is called the Assumption of Saint Joseph.
-Many Catholic saints, doctors of the Church, as well as several Popes, such as John XXIII, supported this belief.

-When the tomb of John the Evangelist (who is John the Apostle according to Christian tradition), located in the Basilica of St. John in Ephesus, during Constantine the Great's reign supposedly yielded no bones, this gave rise to the belief that his body was assumed into heaven (other accounts say that only manna or the saint's sandals was found in the tomb).
+When the tomb of John the Evangelist (who is John the Apostle, according to Christian tradition), located in the Basilica of St. John in Ephesus, during Constantine the Great's reign supposedly yielded no bones, this gave rise to the belief that his body was assumed into heaven (other accounts say that only manna or the saint's sandals was found in the tomb).
 Augustine of Hippo spoke against the tradition in his Treatises on the Gospel of John (AD 406–420), and Dante attempted to refute the belief in his Paradiso.

 Altogether, the Catholic Church has taught by the universal and ordinary magisterium that Saints Enoch and Elijah were assumed into Heaven, and it teaches dogmatically and therefore infallibly that Virgin Mary was assumed into Heaven; that it is acceptable as a pious belief that Saint Joseph was assumed into Heaven; and that it is a pious belief that Moses (after his death) and Saint John the Apostle were assumed into Heaven (though the assumption of Saint John the Apostle has generally been considered much weaker and less probable).

+Evangelical-Lutheranism

+James Buckman, an Evangelical-Lutheran priest, wrote on the topic of entering heaven alive: